Police identify two killed in a shooting by off-duty Pentagon police officer

 According to D.C. police, the officer, who was not identified, told investigators that the youth pointed a gun at him.
 The officer tried to grab it but was unsuccessful, and then pulled his own gun and fired at least one shot, according to his account.

-Rebecca Tan, Julie Tate, Peter Hermann and Dan Lamothe contributed to this report.
+Julie Tate, Peter Hermann, Dan Lamothe and Katie Mettler contributed to this report.